 Hikkaduwa beach festival that happens every July or August.
 This is when the beach is at its liveliest, thanks to the night long DJ parties and an enthusiastic crowd.
 I’m looking forward to being here for the festival next year!

 That’s it guys!
 I hope you enjoyed reading the article on the places I got to visit on my recent trip to Sri Lanka.
-If you are looking at buying tactical backpacks, check out this list of some of the best tactical backpacks we have found to be the best till now.
+If you are looking at buying family tents, check out this list of some of the best family tents for bad weather we have found to be the best till now.

 Have fun and most importantly stay safe!
 Have you visited Sri Lanka before, or is it in your bucket list?
 Let me know in the comments, I would love to hear your experiences 🙂